Banyango/quark/README.md

 ````

-This example create a global quark store, and uses in Message to retrieve the counter value.
-The Message2 component is a child of Message, and uses the same store to retrieve the counter value.
-The Button1 component is a sibling of Message, and also uses the same store to retrieve the counter value.
-The Button1 component also updates the counter value in the store.
+This example create a global quark, and then uses the state in two different components.
+useQuarkState is a hook that allows you to subscribe to a specific part of the store state, and updates will only occur when that state updates.

-You can also create a context bound version of a store by doing the following.
+You can also create a context bound version of a quark by doing the following.
+This is useful if you want a component types to have multiple stores in your application.

 ````typescript